-You know, I can understand the sense that if you pull the gluteus maximus away, because that’s the only thing that you would be pulling off and away, (gluteus maximus and whatever fat you have there) away from the sit bone, that the sit bone rests on the floor.
+You know, I can understand the sense that if you pull the gluteus maximus away—because that’s the only thing that you would be pulling off and away, (gluteus maximus and whatever fat you have there)—away from the sit bone, that the sit bone rests on the floor.
 I’m not sure that that’s a direct connection to then being more likely to cause injury to the hamstrings.
 This could be related to your sit bone pain and this is our most extensive article on the subject: Sit Bone Pain

 So anyway, that’s my opinion on the matter.
 If anybody else has a question, go ahead and submit it: yoganatomy.com/myquestion